pixelastic/aberlaas/README.md

 number (for example, `yarn run release 1.1.3`).
 You can also use SemVer increments (for example, `yarn run release minor`).

-Use `-n` to start a dry-run.
+Use `--dry-run` to start a dry-run.
 It will simulate a release but won't actually push anything to GitHub or npm.

 Note that by default it will also pull the code from your remote, test everything (unless `--no-test` is set ) before pushing.